octobercms/docs/backend-forms.md

 ### Preventing a field from being submitted

 Sometimes you may need to prevent a field from being submitted.
-In order to do that, just ad an underscore before the name of the filed in the form configuration file:
+In order to do that, just ad an underscore (\_) before the name of the filed in the form configuration file.
+Form fields beginning with an underscore are purged automatically and no longer saved to the model.

     address:
         label: Title